Design team creates prosthesis for tennis player

 “It will definitely take some getting used to, as I will have to train myself to release the ball at a much different place.”

 “It was a fulfilling project,” Tarbrake said.
-“It was really rewarding to be able to help someone and see the results.”
+“I can’t tell you how many times I told my teammates, ‘Guys, I’m going to cry’ because it was so emotional to be able to help someone and see the results.”

 The project inspired Tarbrake to continue working toward a Biomedical Engineering minor.
 “I was just going to let it go because it’s more work, but after I got involved in this, I knew I had to finish it,” she said.